 - Most of the items in League of Legends (and, one might imagine, other Multiplayer Online Battle Arena games with similar fantasy trappings) work like this.
 Despite looking like ordinary weapons and equipment, they have their effects regardless of whether they would be physically possible to wield simultaneously.
 For example, among the Infinity Edge, The Bloodthirster, and the Phantom Dancer items, four swords are depicted; yet completely humanoid, two-armed champions are able to take advantage of them all simultaneously while attacking with guns or bows.

-- The Blinker Stones from Gunnerkrigg Court can amplify and focus their users' Psychic Powers.
+- The Blinker Stones can amplify and focus their users' Psychic Powers.
 And some particularly talented psychics can learn to replicate these effects without the stones.

 - Fairies as magical creatures approve using a blinker as an instant campfire, but consider the use for mere look around out-of-body to be for mentally weak.